aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfilter/_index.md

 ### getAutoFilter() {#getAutoFilter--}

+<b>@deprecated.</b> Please use the 'autoFilter' property instead.
 Gets the autofilter of the pivot filter.

 ```javascript
 getAutoFilter() : AutoFilter;